snakesch/SDrecall/benchmarks/README.md

-# SDrecall Benchmark BAM Files
+# SDrecall TEST BAM Files
 ## Download Information

 The BAM files used for benchmarking SDrecall have been moved to Zenodo to reduce the repository size and improve distribution.
 These files contain aligned sequencing data needed for running the benchmarks.